 Kids Education and Craft Boxes

 There are several fun subscription boxes on Cratejoy designed especially for kids.
 Spangler Science Club sends out hands-on science experiments for kids K-6.
-Little Loving Hands features art projects that give back.
+We Craft Box features arts and crafts projects for kids.
 Girls Can!
 Crate has inspiring projects for young girls.
 What other fun subscription box ideas for kids can you think of?

 Planning and Stationery Boxes